jennied/sprit-animal-matt-gitz/README.md

 The buffalo became nearly extinct in the 19th century.

 Buffalo are known as one of the most dangerous animals in National Parks.

+##For more information
+As always, Wikipedia has [a ton of information on Buffalos](http://en.wikipedia.org/wiki/American_bison).